Haivision/srt/docs/packet-filtering-and-fec.md

 ## General syntax

-SRT packet filtering can be configured by a socket option, which gets the configuration contents passed as a string.
+SRT packet filtering can be configured by an `SRTO_PACKETFILTER` socket option, which gets the configuration contents passed as a string.
 How this string is interpreted depends on the filter itself.
 However, there is an obligatory general syntax:
 ```
 <filter-type>,<key>:<value>[,...]
 ```